SDRWaveRunner/specmon/noisemon/readme.md

 8. vecstd: Standard Deviation in the noisevector.
 9. vecskew: Skewness of the noisevector.
 10. rms: RMS value of the noisevector.
+11. inoise: Value for the (experimental) detection of Impulse Noise.
+1 for INoise
+12. diff: Absolute difference between the median(lowlimit) and mean(vecmean)